JanssenProject/jans/jans-cedarling/bindings/cedarling_python/PYTHON_TYPES.md

 .. method:: __init__(self)

-    Initializes a new instance of the `OffLogConfig` class.
+    Initializes a new instance of the `DisabledLoggingConfig` class.
 This effectively disables logging.

 Example
 -------

 .. code-block:: python

-    # Creating a new OffLogConfig instance to disable logging
+    # Creating a new DisabledLoggingConfig instance to disable logging
-    config = OffLogConfig()
+    config = DisabledLoggingConfig()

 ___